 On May 15, 2013 the State Council for Educator Effectiveness (SCEE) presented its recommendations concerning the development and implementation of a performance evaluation system for licensed education professionals other than teachers and administrators.
 These “specialized service professionals” include personnel who provide support to teachers and students in areas that involve student physical, emotional, and social health and well-being.
 To view the SCEE's recommendations, see drafts of the rules and access the final rules that were adopted, please visit our policy page.

-Timeline for Specialized Service Professionals Implementation
+Historical Timeline for Specialized Service Professionals Implementation

 2012-13 School Year